Dealing with Difficult Clients

 Obtain client feedback

-A client that doesn’t complain isn’t necessarily a happy client.
+A client who doesn’t complain isn’t necessarily a happy client.
 And even happy clients may have additional needs that you could address.
-Obtain feedback throughout the engagement and upon its conclusion and act on that feedback when you receive it.

 Handling Difficult Client Conversations